Terlam/oatmeal-mvp/README.md

 ## 📖 About

 Oatmeal MVP is a deliciously prepared dev environment for makers, designers, and late-night tinkerers who want to build fast and smart.
-With Firebase Auth, a layout system that won’t quit, and UI pieces you’ll actually reuse, this starter kit gets out of your way and lets your product shine.
+With Firebase Auth, a layout system that won't quit, and UI pieces you'll actually reuse, this starter kit gets out of your way and lets your product shine.

-_Think of it as oatmeal: a solid base for whatever you want to sprinkle on top — whether it’s LMS modules, event planning features, or a dashboard for your pet hamster’s crypto wallet._
+_Think of it as oatmeal: a solid base for whatever you want to sprinkle on top — whether it's LMS modules, event planning features, or a dashboard for your pet hamster's crypto wallet._

+### 🎯 **Teaching Philosophy**

+We believe in learning through doing, with a side of humor.
+Every component, every script, every comment is designed to teach you something new while keeping you entertained.
+It's like having a coding mentor who's also a stand-up comedian.

 ---